 Key research interests

-Dr Stewart's research interests have centred on body composition and physique assessment using anthropometry, 3D scanning and other methods, and their relationships with sports performance and health.
-More recently he has been involved with using 3D laser scanning to assess human physique, and has worked with healthy adults, athletes, obese and eating disorders patients.
+Dr Stewart's research interests have centred on body composition and physique assessment using anthropometry, 3D scanning and other methods, together with their relationships with sports performance and health.
+More recently he has been involved with using 3D body scanning to assess human physique, and has worked with specific occupational groups, healthy adults, athletes, obese and eating disorders patients.
 Specific interest topics include:

 - Anthropometry and physique assessment